 Many organizations struggle with data growth.
 Deduplication, along with other techniques such as data lifecycle management, is aimed at addressing this ongoing issue.
 This section explores some of the ways backup deduplication is being used today -- to move data off-site, for virtual machine (VM) backups and more.

-Our latest Storage magazine survey finds respondents implementing dedupe and evaluating cloud backup services to deal with issues in their data backup process.
+A Storage magazine survey finds respondents implementing dedupe and evaluating cloud backup services to deal with issues in their data backup process.
 Continue Reading

 Now that deduplication has become a mainstream technology, IT pros are forced to choose between competing deduplication solutions.
 Continue Reading